tenable/terrascan/docs/getting-started.md

 By default Terrascan will output YAML.
 This can be changed to JSON or XML by using the `-o` flag.

+Terrascan will exit 3 if any issues are found.

 ### Server mode
 Server mode will execute Terrascan's API server.
 This is useful when using Terrascan to enforce policies in a centralized way.
 By default the server will be started listening in port 9010 and supports the following routes: